PRIVATE TALK WITH STUDENT IN HALL

 Here’s one from many years ago:

-Fortunately the class, though amused, doesn’t laugh out loud, which would have made him feel put down.
+Fortunately the class, though amused, doesn’t laugh out loud, which

 In a while I ask if he feels ready to come back in.
 He does.